 I've also been updating these articles to reflect the latest Excel version.
-Presently, I'm using Excel 2016.
+Presently, I'm using Microsoft Office 365.
 However, you may see some tutorials that reflect older versions.
 All the screen snaps have been done on a Windows computer and reflect those commands.

 If you don't have Microsoft Excel, there are three options: